 It's really important to arrange an emergency budget for unexpected costs when you're living abroad.
 But there are also one-off or occasional costs for which you can prepare.

-As with anywhere, you’ll need to consider clothing, but in Canada you should give real thought to what you will wear in winter.
-This will be essential to your stay, but can be quite expensive.
-And for those famously cold months, you should also consider whether you’ll need to buy any additional household goods.
+As with anywhere, you'll need to consider clothing, but in Canada you should give real thought to what you will wear in winter.
+This will be essential to your stay, and can be quite expensive.
+You should also consider whether you'll need to buy any additional household goods for those famously cold months.

 When it comes to your course, you should be able to find many of your reading materials in the university library or online.
 However, you'll still need to budget for textbooks, stationery and any course equipment you might need.

-You’ll also want to consider costs associated with your arrival, such as your study permit and medical insurance.
-Our article on applying for a study visa in Canada offers insight into what to expect.
+You'll also want to consider costs associated with your arrival, such as your study permit and medical cover.
+Our articles on student health insurance and applying for a student visa in Canada offer insight into what to expect.

 Disclaimer: All figures in this article are indicative and correct at the time of writing.
 Since the economy can be subject to rapid, unexpected changes at any time, we always recommend you do your own research before booking any travel.